-In October 2010, Clicks Group Limited announced an employee share ownership programme.
+In October 2010 Clicks Group Limited announced an employee share ownership programme.

-In terms of the Clicks Group Employee Ownership Trust deed, the group issued unlisted "A" ordinary shares ("A" shares), equating to 10% of the issued share capital of the group, net of treasury shares, on 2 February 2011.
+In terms of the Clicks Group Employee Ownership Trust deed the group issued unlisted "A" ordinary shares ("A" shares) equating to 10% of the issued share capital of the group, net of treasury shares.

-Upon vesting, options are converted into Clicks Group ordinary shares, 50% in February 2018 and 50% in February 2019, after the repayment of the notional debt.
+Upon vesting options are converted into Clicks Group ordinary shares, 50% in February 2018 and 50% in February 2019, after the repayment of the notional debt.